Parthtank60/Context-Based-Question-Answering-System/README.md

 The Stanford Question Answering Dataset `SQuAD2.0` is used to train the model. download link : https://rajpurkar.github.io/SQuAD-explorer/

-`glove.6B.100d` Stanford's unsupervised learning algorithm to get word embeddings is used for obtaining vector representations for words. download link : https://nlp.stanford.edu/projects/glove/
+`glove.6B.100d` is Stanford's unsupervised learning algorithm to get word embeddings is used for obtaining vector representations for words. download link : https://nlp.stanford.edu/projects/glove/